zk874009306/class-note/lesson_3.md

 3. in the search list of Github host input peter-vim you can see peter's .vimrc'

 ## some extral skill

+how to visit other computer in a LAN(局域网)

         ifconfig view the IP address of your computer .